 Stow Lake is a beautiful man-made lake in the heart of Golden Gate Park.
 At this San Francisco attraction, there are several things to do, including hiking to the top of Strawberry Hill, taking a pedal boat out on the lake, and spending a little time relaxing in the Chinese Pavilion.

 You can also grab a bite to eat at the Stow Lake Cafe.

 During your visit, make sure you also spend a little time soaking in the beauty of Huntington Falls and watching the birds and turtles playing around in the water.

 One of the most popular activities here is renting a boat.
-The Stow Lake Boathouse is on the north western side of the lake.
+The Stow Lake Boathouse is on the northwestern side of the lake.
 This is where you can rent both pedal boats and rowboats.

-The cost to rent pedal boats is $28.50 an hour.
-The cost for rowboats is around $22.50 a hour.
+The cost to rent pedal boats is $32.50 an hour.
+The cost for row boats is around $26 an hour.

 One of the things that I love to do here is hiking and running on the trails.
 You have a couple of options.